St Johns in the City's 1886 Church Building must be earthquake strengthened, costing $5.5m and we need your help to do it.Wellington

 The funds raised will all help cover the cost of the major restoration work taking place and be spent only on that work.

 St John's is using $1.2m of funds available from building sales and maintenance funds and has had generous help from Wellington City Council and Department of Internal Affairs Community Matters funding.
 Current and former members of St John's have given generously so that 76% ($3.2m) of the original targeted cost of $4.2m has been raised to date.
-Extra costs of replacing structural timber and maintenance have now taken the cost to $5.5m. $30,000 was given in August 2019.
+Extra costs of replacing structural timber and maintenance have now taken the cost to $6.5m.
+People are continuing to give directly to St John's for the project as it moves towards completion, over $14,000 during February/March 2020 alone.

-Your donation now will help get this important work completed by the expected finish date of July 2019.
+Your donation now will help get this important work completed by the expected finish date of July 2020 - a whole year after we first expected completion.

 More about us